 Christian’s passion for improving cross-cultural understanding and giving back can to a large extent be credited to his United World Colleges (“UWC”) experience.

 Christian Mourier Havrehed is a Danish Viking, who has spent most of his adult life outside of Denmark.
-His Chinese name 黄思远 was given to him in 1989, when he first visited China and ended up getting evacuated following the June 4th Tiananmen Incident.
-Whilst in Beijing he experienced being in tank fire and also observed how to make Molotov Cocktails.
-He has since then lived and worked 20 years in China.
-As a result, he has extensive first-hand experience of the incredible change China and the Chinese people are going through.
+Christian first visited China as a pack packer during the summer of 1989.
+Since then he has studied and worked 20 years in China.
+As a result, he has extensive first-hand experience of the incredible changes China and the Chinese people are going through.
+He speaks and writes Chinese and is an external examiner in Chinese Studies at Copenhagen University and Aarhus University.

 Christian has always been attracted to adventuring, particularly at sea.
 When he was 16 years old he won a scholarship to study at the UWC Atlantic in Wales, situated in an old castle right on the Bristol Channel.
 The incredible experience of living and studying with students from all around the world made a lasting impression on him.
 To this day he continues to try and live by the UWC ideals of promoting international understanding, helping others, and giving back.